Python3pkg/Complaince/README.md

 There is are two optional parameters:

-1. level - Key-Value pair indicates warning message(continue execution after type error) or throw an exception(essentially terminating the execution flow) (0 - warning , 1 - exception error) Default
+1. level - Key-Value pair indicates warning message to stderr or throw an exception (0 - warning , 1 - exception error) Default
    is warning i.e 0

 2. ret - Key-Value pair indicating possible return types, in this case too